 The efficacy of a proper drainage system goes hand-in-hand with an adequate slope.
 The soil around your foundation must be sloped away from your home in order to stop water from pooling at your foundation and causing damage.
 Generally speaking, your property should slope down and away from your home by at least 6 inches down for every 10 feet of horizontal distance.

 If you’re still in the process of having proper drains installed or having your soil tested, there are a few other things you can do to help minimize the negative impacts of clay soil on your home’s foundation.

 First, consider using a drip-irrigation system to water your plants.
 This type of system will help save water and nutrients and place water directly into the root zone to minimize the risk of overwatering, flooding or pooling water.

 Avoid planting anything within 10 feet of your home’s foundation.
 Plants absorb water very quickly, and in the dry summer months, they may prevent your clay soil from receiving an adequate amount of moisture.

 Carefully watering the soil directly touching your home’s foundation can also help in the dry summer months.
 That stated, if your home has a pier-and-beam foundation, be extremely careful and consult a professional before watering.
 Pier-and-beam foundations need to be well-ventilated at all times, and too much water can cause not only shifts in your foundation, but can also contribute to rotting of the wood, as well as cause mold and mildew to form.

-Maintain soil and foundation health around your property
+Maintain Texas soils and foundation health around your property

 Ultimately, keeping your clay soil healthy and avoiding foundation damage all comes down to maintaining a balanced level of moisture in your soil year-round.
 Equipping your home and yard with the proper drainage and maintenance systems is a delicate process that requires careful engineering and installation.